Felicia Oh: Combat Sports

-Oh currently teaches private lessons and seminars in Submission Grappling, Brazilian Jiu-Jitsu, and Fitness.
-Oh was an interviewer for GrappleTV and can be heard as part of the GrappleTV Podcast.

-She also works as an inspector for the California State Athletic Commission.
+In September 2025, she was awarded her 10th Planet Black Belt by John Botello and Eddie Bravo.

 Education

 Felicia holds a Bachelor of Fine Arts degree in Fine Art from Cornish College of the Arts in Seattle and a Master of Fine Arts degree in Fine Art/New Genres from the University of California, Los Angeles.
 She worked as a Broadcast Designer in Hollywood and was one of the first lecturers in the Digital Media Department at Otis College of Art and Design before concentrating on her martial arts career full-time.